Hanyu-Meng/FOA_Acoustic_Contexts_Estimation/README.md

 # FOA_Acoustic_Contexts_Estimation
-Part of official implementation of the ICASSP2025 paper and the extented journal paper in acoustic context estimation from the frist order ambisonics speech recordings.
+This repository contains the official implementation of our ICASSP 2025 paper and the extended journal version on acoustic context estimation from first-order ambisonics (FOA) speech recordings.
+(Ongoing updates will be provided.)